The Rundown of Rock Movies

 It’s the chemistry between Johnson and Kevin Hart that lifts Central Intelligence above what’s on the page (cameos from Jason Bateman and Melissa McCarthy also help).
 But opposite comedy superstar Hart, Johnson manages to score the most laughs as a fanny pack-wearing, unicorn-loving spy.

 Johnson executive produces and plays a supporting role as himself in fellow Tooth Fairy alum Stephen Merchant’s delightful wrestling film, which is based on the life and rise of WWE superstar Paige.
 Vince Vaughn and Johnson are the big names in the cast, but it’s leading lady Florence Pugh who proves to be a star in her own right.
 Plus, Fighting gets bonus points for a Vin Diesel joke directed at Johnson.

-I swear that I didn’t purposely put Fast 8 at No. 8.
-The Fate of the Furious has a lot to like: the evolving relationship between Johnson and Jason Statham (leading to the upcoming spin-off), Statham’s baby fight, and Queen Helen Mirren.
+Get ready for a big run of Fast & Furious movies!
+The Fate of the Furious has a lot to like: the evolving relationship between Johnson and Jason Statham (leading to the their spin-off), Statham’s baby fight, and Queen Helen Mirren.
 And despite all of that, F. Gary Gray’s film suffers from the absence of Paul Walker, who died during production of Furious 7, and losing the Hobbs and Toretto dynamic that had become a crucial part of the franchise, a result of the drama between Johnson and Vin Diesel.

 No one was asking for a new Jumanji, with all of us perfectly satisfied with the Robin Williams-led original.
 But, that’s what made Welcome to the Jungle such a pleasant surprise, which is thanks to a fun plot twist and the charming cast (the sequel’s ensemble will be even more charming with the additions of Awkwafina and Danny DeVito).